 Selective Service System

 Currently, people join the military voluntarily.
 But at one time, young men were also drafted into military service.
 They were required to register with the Selective Service System (SSS) at age 18.
-When new soldiers were needed, names were selected by lottery from the SSS list, and those selected were inducted into the Army.
+When new soldiers were needed, names were selected from the SSS list, and those selected were inducted into the Army.
 People who could prove they had a conscientious objection to war were exempt from the military, but could be inducted into two years of civilian work, called “alternative service.”

 Under current law, young men aged 18-25 must register with — place their names on a list maintained by — the Selective Service System (SSS).
 Citizens must register within 30 days of their 18th birthday.
 Non-citizens must also register, unless they’re in the country on a student visa or visitor’s visa.
 (Check the SSS web site for more detailed information on registration requirements.)

 Refusing to register is against the law.
 The penalty is a fine up to $250,000 and up to 5 years in jail.
 However, a large number of people have not registered and, since the mid 1980s, no one has been prosecuted.
 But non-registrants can be denied government jobs and financial aid for college.
 Immigrants can be barred from becoming citizens.
 In addition, many states impose restrictions on non-registrants, such as denying them a driver’s license.
 (Click here for a state-by-state list of benefits that are denied to non-registrants.)

 It’s unlikely that Congress will enact a draft anytime soon.
 But it may in a crisis, if more soldiers are required than the volunteer military can supply.
 During a crisis there can be enormous government and social pressure to enlist.
 The time provided for conscientious objector (CO) applications will be very short.
 The application process may be difficult, and it’s always a hassle to collect documentation for a CO application and draft board hearing.